Virginia Tech® home

 Description of Project

 During the past several months, a team of researchers from the Virginia Tech Institute for Policy and Governance (VTIPG) has had the privilege of learning about the work occurring at the Calfee Cultural & Community Center (CCCC) in Pulaski, Virginia.
 The original Calfee Training School in which the CCCC is located was a Black elementary and middle school, which closed with desegregation in 1966 and has been vacant for some years.
 A group of school alumni and Pulaski residents has mobilized to reimagine the physical space as well as preserve the important and too-little-known history of the school, whose parents and administration played a vital role in both the local Black community and in the national civil rights struggle.
 The school’s leaders pressed the Corbin et al. v.
 County School Board of Pulaski County, VA legal case, which helped pave the way for the Supreme Court’s landmarking ruling Brown v.
 Board of Education of Topeka., KS.
-The CCCC will shorty open Phase One of the renovated school building, which includes a much-needed community child-care center.
+The CCCC will shortly open Phase One of the renovated school building, which includes a much-needed community child-care center.
 Phase Two will include a community kitchen, School archive and museum, event space, and outdoor play area.

 We are grateful to have been able to help capture some of the stories of the past and present that illuminate how the school operated and how it is now being reimagined by a group of dedicated alumni and community members.
 We are interested in learning more about the ways through which these institutions (the historic school and today’s nonprofit organization reimagining and renovating the school building) have influenced the capacity of those engaged with them to imagine other possibilities in an otherwise racially and socially oppressive environment.
 We seek to understand if and how either or both institutions have fostered social imagination to envision alternate ways of living in society to those prevailing, then and now.
 Overall, we are exploring how imagination might be fostered more broadly and intentionally, in recognition of its vital importance in efforts to secure social change.